 Mathematics subtest score of 16 or less.
-Strongly encouraged for students with Mathematics subtest score of 19 or less.
+Strongly encouraged for students with Mathematics subtest

 RE 002 Required for students with an ACT

 Reading subtest score of 16 or less.
 Strongly encouraged for students with Reading subtest score of 19 or less.